"Sources are people talking to other people." Doug Downs

 Why was it written?
 What audience did the author have in mind?
 What are they trying to do with this document - persuade, inform, further our knowledge by publishing new research findings?

 Where did they get their information?
 What evidence do they present?
 Do they explain the sources of their information?

 How did they arrive at their conclusions?
 Did they use appropriate methods to get there?
 Did they misunderstand anything or leave something important out?

 What have other people said about this topic?
 How does this source fit in with the larger conversation?

 Each group will have three sources to look at (a book and the two links or PDF files below the book).
-Most have at least one author in common.
 Be prepared to discuss these questions:

 Sources have different functions for your research (BEAM)